Acceptance Devices | PAX A77 Terminal User Guide

 6. Replace the compartment cover, then slide the cover to the left to close it.

-Before you can enter the SIM card PIN into the PAX terminal, you must insert the SIM card into the PAX terminal.
+Before entering the SIM card PIN into the PAX terminal, insert the SIM card into the terminal.

-Follow these steps to enter the SIM card PIN into the PAX terminal:
+Follow these steps to enter a SIM card PIN into the PAX terminal.

-1. Turn on the power to the terminal.
-The terminal prompts you to enter the PIN for the SIM card that you installed.
+1. Power on the PAX terminal.
+You are prompted to enter the PIN for the SIM card that you installed.

-2. Enter the PIN carefully because you are allowed only three attempts to successfully enter the PIN.
+2. Enter the PIN carefully because you are allowed only three attempts to successfully enter it.
 After the third attempt, you must enter a personal unlocking key (PUK) before your mobile carrier blocks the SIM card.

 3. When you enter the PIN successfully, the payment terminal detects the SIM card.
 A notification appears on the screen.

-4. To verify that the SIM card is recognized and enabled, tap the
+4. To verify that the SIM card is recognized and enabled on the terminal, on the terminal Home screen, tap the

 Settings

-5. Enter your password, if prompted.
+5. Enter your device password, if prompted.
 The Settings screen appears.

-6. In the Wireless & networks section, tap
+6. In the In the Network & internet section, tap

 SIM cards